Aakash510/Eda-Visualization/Health_Data_Analysis/README.md

 - The Individual's  **smoking level increases** and have **not done any physical activity** have their HeartDisease or Attack  tends to **slightly increases,** but the relationship is not strong positive.

-from bar plot we find that
+From bar plot we find that
-Most heart disease cases are occurred in the **older age groups (around 55–75 years).** also people with **lower education levels** or as the **illiteracy rate is increase** have a **higher chance** of heart disease or attack.
+- Most heart disease cases are occurred in the **older age groups (around 55–75 years).** also people with **lower education levels** or as the **illiteracy rate is increase** have a **higher chance** of heart disease or attack.